 Suggested evidence Training Organises clinical training programmes, delivers training and supports others in that role in their specialist field Job plan List of training and teaching delivered Teaching Organises clinical teaching/supervision programmes, delivers teaching and supports others in that role in their specialist field Publications Presentations Student/trainee feedback Epidemiology Organises dental epidemiology programmes and may train examiners.
 May be involved in data analysis and report in their specialist field Research Participates in clinical research under the direction of approved and registered research lead and may take the lead in clinical research projects falling within their competencies

 Appendix D: Pay rates

-Please see the latest Pay Circular which deals with pay and conditions of service for community dental services.
-This is available at: http://www.wales.nhs.uk/nhswalesaboutus/workingfornhswales/payconditions/payan\dconditionsresources
+Please see the latest Pay Circular which deals with pay and conditions of service for Salaried Primary Dental Care Services.
+This is available at: